rootx90/Cyber-Security-Notes/01-CEH-notes/03-Module/19_lecture-M3.md

 	- first , we'll see payloads for android then automatically - u can use payloads for windows OS also by urself
 - so Exploitation of Linux is done , let's see more

-### Understanding theoretically - Privilege Escalation on Linux & windows
+### Theory : Privilege Escalation on Linux & windows
 - Q : what is Privilege Escalation ✔
 	- Ans : Privilege Escalation : means taking control/access of a Victim's system in unauthorized way
 	- Like understanding behavior of a person (who is Victim) & then taking access of his/her system in unauthorized way